Celebrate Healthy Living July Monthly Theme

 Cheeseburgers

-• Turkey burgers contain high quantities of zinc, which is excellent for boosting your immune system, as well as niacin, which may reduce your risk for Alzheimer’s.
+Cheeseburgers are certainly delicious, but they contain lots of unhealthy fats.
+Luckily, there are several healthier alternatives such as turkey burgers which contain high quantities of zinc for boosting your immune system, as well as niacin, which may reduce your risk for Alzheimer’s.
 As a bonus, turkey is a low-fat source of high protein and tastes just as good as a beef patty.
+Veggie burgers are a great source of fiber, calcium, iron, magnesium, and niacin.
+Another option is black bean burgers which are packed with fiber, vitamins, and minerals, but are much lower in fat and cholesterol than a traditional ground beef burger.

 Hot dogs